sergiynaumovych/cubusmail/cubusmail/docs/README.txt

-Cubusmail is a webbased IMAP mail client wich has a desktop application like user interface.
+Cubusmail is a web based IMAP mail client which has a desktop application like user interface.
 It provides functions like MIME support, address book, folder manipulation, drag & drop and message searching.

-Cubusmail is written in Java and applies the Google Webtool Kit (GWT).
-It requires no external database so the date is stored by the hinternal H2 database.
+Cubusmail is written in Java and applies the Google Web Toolkit (GWT).
+It requires no external database.
+The data is stored by H2.
 Other databases like MySQL will be supported later.

     * Advanced user interface
     * Full support for HTML messages